-In two days of informal sessions, participants will review updates to the 2007 PRMS and compare this guidance to regulatory reporting requirements under US Securities and Exchange Commission (SEC) and the recently updated Canadian Oil and Gas Evaluation Handbook (COGEH) guidance that underpins NI 51-101 reporting.
+In two days of informal sessions, participants will review changes to the 2007 PRMS and compare this new guidance to disclosure requirements, under US Securities and Exchange Commission (SEC) and the (Albert Securities Commission’s) Canadian Securities Administrators’ NI 51-101, which references the recently updated Canadian Oil and Gas Evaluation Handbook (COGEH).

 While each regulatory and government agency defines specific guidelines, the underlying principles of assessment and reporting used are based upon PRMS which is internationally accepted as a basis for internal project and portfolio management.

 Members of the SPE Oil and Gas Reserves Committee and industry experts will gather in an open forum to discuss the revised PRMS definitions, implications and clarification of the changes.
 It is an opportunity to:

 - Identify key changes and the reasoning behind these changes

 - Discuss the impact of implementing the new system

 - Gain high-level direction on its practical application